 - Moisture on glass and/or inability of defroster to remove moisture from glass and windows

-An accumulator is similar to a receiver-dryer but only found on vehicles with an orifice tube.
-If you have an accumulator, that means you don’t have a thermal expansion valve.
+An accumulator is similar to a receiver/drier but is only on vehicles with an orifice tube.
+If you have an accumulator, you do not have a thermal expansion valve.

 - Poor A/C system performance

-- When a technician has determined it has become dirty or clogged
+- A technician has determined it’s dirty or clogged

-The evaporator is responsible for cooling air and removing moisture.
-If cold, refreshing air is hitting your face, your evaporator is working like a champ.
+The evaporator is located behind your dash and is responsible for cooling cabin air and removing moisture.
+Low-pressure refrigerant traveling through the evaporator cools it.
+This allows the evaporator to absorb heat from the cabin air, dropping the temperature of the air blowing out of the vents.
+If cold, refreshing air hits your face, the evaporator is working like a champ.

 - Poor A/C system performance